sse-secure-systems/connaisseur/setup/README.md

 cd connaisseur
 ```

+> The default of what you will install when following this guide will always be the latest release of Connaisseur.
+If you want to run Connaisseur with the most recent changes that haven't yet made it into a release, you will have to [build an image yourself](../CONTRIBUTING.md#setup-the-environment) with `make docker`.

 ### 2. Set up Docker Content Trust

 If you already have a root key configured on your system, you can skip this step (you can check whether there is already a root key file with `grep -iRl "role: root$" ~/.docker/trust/`).